-College healthcare services have expanded from the earlier days of basic care for sick or injured students to a broader definition of health and wellness.
+College healthcare services have expanded from the earlier days of basic infirmary care for sick or injured students to a broader definition of health and wellness.
 Most current college health services cover the treatment, management and prevention of health conditions and emergencies by providing onsite medical and counseling services and general wellness programming.
 The college healthcare field has shown significant growth in mission, services and facilities, with the greatest growth in recent years being in the area of mental health services.

 Services provided by college healthcare centers vary by school, but many of the services are covered by the cost of tuition.
 There may be additional fees for some services.
 Basic college clinics are generally open daily and staffed by a combination of doctors, physician assistants, nurse practitioners, nurses and counselors.
 They provide services ranging from medical diagnoses, injections (such as flu shots, tetanus, allergy medication), contraceptives, writing prescriptions, laboratory tests, nutrition consults, mental health counseling, and general health education programming.
 Students often need to make an appointment – either by phone or online.
-(Be sure to take time to make sure your student knows how to make an appointment with a health professional.)
+(Be sure to make sure your student knows how to make an appointment with a health professional.)

 In addition to providing medical and emergency services, most college healthcare centers now also include in their mission the education of students, staff, and other campus constituencies, training in strategies for health, safety, prevention, and emergency planning and response.
-Outreach is a growing component of this mission.
+Outreach is a growing part of this mission.
 Typical topics covered by programming might include tobacco, alcohol, drugs, nutrition, sleep, exercise, suicide prevention, stress, sexual assault prevention, and general healthy lifestyle and wellness programming.